inthewaves/kotlin-signald/README.md

 and requests.
 The client protocol classes are generated from the signald protocol document (https://signald.org/articles/protocol-documentation/).

+Documentation for the library is available at https://inthewaves.github.io/kotlin-signald/

 ## Supported platforms

 ### `client` module